redis/redis-doc/commands/config set.md

 It is possible to switch persistence from RDB snapshotting to append only file (and the other way around) using the `CONFIG SET` command.
-For more information about how to do that please check [persistence page][persistence].
+For more information about how to do that please check [persistence page][tp].

-[persistence]: /topics/persistence
+[tp]: /topics/persistence

 In general what you should know is that setting the `appendonly` parameter to `yes` will start a background process to save the initial append only file (obtained from the in memory data set), and will append all the subsequent commands on the append only file, thus obtaining exactly the same effect of a Redis server that started with AOF turned on since the start.

 You can have both the AOF enabled with RDB snapshotting if you want, the two options are not mutually exclusive.